zouharvi/uds-rug-student/README.md

 In order to determine the exact effect of the adaptive palette, the evaluation for users is yet another factor.
 - PT0: evaluation without any colour cues
 - PT1: evaluation with the same scheme as the original configuration (e.g. C1A2)

+### Scale

+The exact scale is yet to be determined (number words, sessions and people).
+Since we have 7 conditions, we may need e.g. 14 people to get 2 people per condition, and possibly more.
+Depending on whether we accept adaptivity as another factor, that increases the number of conditions.
+Naturally, we will be using between-subject design because we can not change the configuration for someone mid-experiment.

 ## Data analysis & hypothesis